View the full list of fields, first using long-form arguments:

 Capturing and Importing PXEboot Images¶

-Cluster administrators can also modify the files on a booted
+You can modify the files on a booted compute node and use the

-command to capture those
+command to capture those changes into the image.

 You can capture the node into an existing image or into a new image.
+First,

-For example, to capture node n0:
+For example, to capture node n0, run the following command:

 scyld-modimg --capture n0 --set-name NewImage